grey-software/wssc/README.md

 - To integrate with their existing system (Odoo-MIS).
 - To equip citizens with a functional and convenient app to file complaints

+## 👁️ Vision

+Citizens will have a mobile app with which they can:

+- Report areas of dumped garbage
+- Request garbage cleanup and Water Sanitation from their municipality and WSSC
+- Request for collection points to be placed in their areas
+- File complaints regarding garbage, sanitary issues, water supply, WSSCM staff, and other relevant issues.

 The municipalities and WSSCs will have a web and mobile dashboard with which they can: